Content Analysis and Natural Language Processing

 Lecturer: Thomas Hills

-The aim of this workshop is to provide participants with a practical hands-on and theoretical understanding of new methods in content analysis made possible by applying digital technology to text corpora.
+The aim of this workshop is to provide participants with a practical hands-on, and theoretical understanding of new methods in the content analysis made possible by applying digital technology to text corpora.

 This approach scales from words to documents to large text corpora.

 Some of the issues this approach addresses include the following: